Skip to main content

 • Source Attribute – Shows a default set of attributes available from your Microsoft Active Directory.
 Some source attributes are listed simply as Calculated attribute.
 These are attributes that are calculated, either in format or in value.
 To view a description of an attribute and its calculation, hover over the Calculated attribute tag in the Source Attribute column.

-• Target Attribute – The Target Attributes column shows the Exabeam common user information model attributes that are mapped to the AD attributes in your context table.
-For an easy-to-read table of the default attribute mapping, see Default Active Directory Attribute Mapping.
+• Target Attribute – The Target Attributes column shows the Exabeam common information model attributes that are mapped to the Active Directory attributes in your context table.
+For easy-to-read tables of the default attribute mapping, see:

 • icon-key.png – Indicates that an attribute is designated as the key attribute for the context table.
 The designated key and its mapping cannot be changed.